We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 Undersea world

-A handprint drawing is always a very surprising and interesting sight.
-Both children and adults really like to watch what the outlines of children's hands that are familiar to us sometimes turn into.
+A drawing made from palm prints is always a very surprising and interesting sight.
+Both children and adults really enjoy watching how the familiar shapes of children’s hands sometimes turn into.

-The very process of creating such a thing causes great delight in children.
+The process of creating something like this causes great delight among children.

-When we draw with palms and hands, many sensitive endings that abound in this area are included in the work, so the child not only enjoys the lesson, but also activates many areas of the cerebral cortex, which contributes to its development.
+When we draw with our palms and hands, the work involves many sensitive endings, which this zone abounds in, so the child not only enjoys the activity, but also activates many areas of the cerebral cortex, which contributes to its development.

 A pink palm can turn into a strawberry or a piece of juicy;

-and from several two-tone contours of the handles you will get a charming centipede.
+and from several two-color contours of the handles you will get a charming centipede.

-A yellow and black print can be used when creating an appliqué.
+The yellow and black print can be used to create an applique.

-From pale green palms you can get funny sea turtles - just complement them with a suitable background.
+Pale green palms can make cheerful sea turtles - just add them to a suitable background.

-The pink footprint of a child's hand will become a very appetizing ice cream;
+The pink trace of a child's hand will become a very appetizing ice cream;

 and prints of different colors can be used to create beautiful mermaid hair and tail.

-A hand painted in a certain way can become the basis for the image of a stern sea pirate.
+A palm painted in a certain way can become the basis for the image of a stern sea pirate.

-A gray palm print easily transforms into a smart dolphin.
+A gray palm print can easily transform into a smart dolphin.

-Raspberry pens will complement the image of cancer well;
+Raspberry handles will complement the image of a cancer well;

 and a brown palm can turn into a real walrus.

-and two brown footprints from the palm - a cat.
+and two brown marks from the palm - a cat.

-It is easy to turn a white print into a zebra by applying black stripes to it.
+A white print can easily be turned into a zebra by applying black stripes to it.

-Two yellow prints are the perfect base for a pair of swans.
+Two yellow prints are a perfect base for a pair of swans.

-From one blue print and a pair of green prints, you can get a field bell.
+One blue print and a pair of green prints can make a field bell.

 Each handprint drawing is not easy.
-It is also a memory of what the hands of a child who discovered for himself were like at that time.
+It is also a memory of what the hands of the child who discovered it were like at that time.

 (PART 1)

 Many children love to draw.
-But what if the baby is still small and cannot draw?
-There are many tricks with which you can create original works and crafts for children, even without any artistic skills.
-Both you and your child will get more than just pleasure from such activities.
-In these games, he will get acquainted with color, the properties of paints, he will develop artistic taste and spatial imagination, fantasy and diligence.
-And he will be imbued with respect for parents who know how to do such things!
-Here are paint games that will attract interest in drawing and help in the development of the baby.
+But what if the baby is still small and doesn’t know how to draw?
+There are many techniques with which you can create original works and crafts for children, even without any artistic skills.
+Both you and your child will not only get pleasure from such activities.
+In these games he will get acquainted with color, the properties of paints, he will develop artistic taste and spatial imagination, imagination and hard work.
+And he will also gain respect for parents who know how to do such things!
+Here are games with paints that will attract interest in drawing and help in the development of the baby.

-Applying several colors to the sponge with a shift, you can get a gradient of colors.
+By applying several colors on a sponge with a shift, you can create a gradient of colors.

-The lion is a more complicated figure, but not so much that your little one cannot cope with it.
+Leo is a more complex figure, but not so difficult that your little one cannot cope with it.

 Animals